AmaltasTT/TOKEN-ICO/README.md

 The Token-ICO Project aims to provide a comprehensive, secure, and easy-to-deploy solution for creating a new cryptocurrency token and managing its distribution through an ICO.
 This project is perfect for developers, and blockchain enthusiasts looking to fund their projects through token sales.

 ## Features
-ERC-20 Token Standard
+ERC-20 Token Standard,
-ICO Smart Contract
+ICO Smart Contract,
-Ownership and Access Control
+Ownership and Access Control,
-Whitelist Functionality
+Whitelist Functionality,
 Blacklist Functionality